How These French Companies are Reinventing the Rules of Business

 Lean Startup is also a good mindset to adopt to if you need to think like an entrepreneur with limited resources.
 But where do you start?
 Blue Ocean Shift offers a starting point to build the right offering and open up new market space far from competition.

 In the blue ocean process, the key is the meeting point between exploration and the creation of concrete blue ocean moves to deliver value.
 They key for entrepreneurs, SMEs, startups and even big companies is to identify and deliver value to customers and noncustomers, and fast.
-The Blue Ocean Shift toolbox and process helps you reach that objective, getting your whole team on board along the way.
+The Blue Ocean Shift toolbox and process help you reach that objective, getting your whole team on board along the way.

 You founded the Blue Ocean Awards in 2014.
 What inspired you and what does the future hold?

 Eight years ago, I applied the blue ocean approach in a large private company.
 While supporting executives in their shift from red to blue, I realized that they needed concrete examples.
-I started to look for blue ocean SMEs in their industry, and found that French entrepreneurs were good at creating and capturing blue oceans.
+I started to look for blue ocean SMEs in their industry and found that French entrepreneurs were good at creating and capturing blue oceans.
 This inspired me to find and reward those French SMEs through the Blue Ocean Awards.
 And after four years of recognizing SMEs start-ups, we have expanded to also considering big companies as candidates, so the event is growing.
-Blue Ocean Awards focus only on French companies today, so clearly the next step next year is to include the rest of the Europe!
-The support we get from our sponsors, the French ministry of Economy and our partnership with Forbes magazine, will definitely make it possible!
+Blue Ocean Awards focus only on French companies today, so clearly the next step next year is to include the rest of Europe!
+The support we get from our sponsors, the French Ministry of Economy and our partnership with Forbes magazine, will definitely make it possible!